vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

   }
 </pre>

+This ranking model uses the ColBERT MaxSim expression in the first-phase, the number of hits exposed to the first-phase is controlled by the targetNumHits used with the dense retriever (approximate nearest neighbor search query operator).
-This ranking model uses the approximate nearest neighbor search to find the initial 1K documents, which are re-ranked using the late interaction model and finally the top k from the late interaction model are re-ranked once more using the cross all to all interaction model.
+Finally the top k hits from the ColBERT MaxSim are re-ranked using the cross all to all interaction model.
 The final score is a linear combination of all three stages.
 The *dense()* and *maxSimNormalized* functions are not re-evaluated in the second phase.
 Also note that that these re-ranking steps are performed per node without crossing the network.